 - Explain key requirements in biomedical product regulation and their rationale;

-- Participate in the design of studies, both observational and experimental, to assess the effectiveness of drugs;
+- Participate in the design of studies, both observational and experimental, to assess the effectiveness and safety of drugs;

 - Employ techniques to study the patterns and determinants of drug utilization;

-- Apply approaches to examine drug safety as well as the detection of adverse drug events.
+- Apply methods appropriate to the surveillance for adverse drug events.

-The certificate is open to currently enrolled masters, doctoral, and post-doctoral students at The Johns Hopkins University.
+The certificate program is open to currently enrolled masters and doctoral students at The Johns Hopkins University, with the exception of JHSPH MAS students, who are not eligible to apply until they have completed their primary degree program.
 It is also offered to non-degree students with at least a baccalaureate degree from an accredited college or university, a strong record of successful academic performance, and a minimum of three years (full-time equivalent) of professional experience in a related health care field.